boxwise/boxtribute/docs/adr/adr_backend_etl_and_hosting_for_StatViz.md

   Cons: adding business logic in the db layer; out-of-mind out-of-sight problem.

-- _Batch update on request_: When the graphQL request is comming in to query the analytical data, update the shadow table with data since the last request.
+- _Batch update on request_: When the graphQL request is coming in to query the analytical data, update the shadow table with data since the last request.

   Pros: implementation only needs to happen on Statviz BE